Lê Nguyễn Bảo Ngọc

 Lê Nguyễn Bảo Ngọc (born 18 June 2001) is a Vietnamese beauty pageant titleholder and model.
-She is known for placing as the first runner-up of Miss World Vietnam 2022 and then was crowned Miss Intercontinental 2022 in Sharm El Sheikh, Egypt.
+She gained recognition after finishing as the first runner-up of Miss World Vietnam 2022 and then was crowned Miss Intercontinental 2022 in Sharm El Sheikh, Egypt.
 In 2025, she was announced as Vietnam's representative at Miss World 2026.

-She is the first Vietnamese to be crowned Miss Intercontinental, a contest with a history of more than 50 years.
-And is the third Miss Intercontinental winner to attend the Big Four beauty pageants after Miss Intercontinental 1997 Lara Dutta, when she competed in Miss Universe 2000. and Miss Intercontinental 1993 Verona Feldbusch, when she competed in Miss Universe 1993.
+She is the first Vietnamese to be crowned Miss Intercontinental and is one of the few former Miss Intercontinental winners to participate in a Big Four beauty pageant.

 Biography

 Bảo Ngọc was born on June 18, 2001, in Cần Thơ, Vietnam.
 She was born into a family with a father who is a military doctor.
 He is currently a Colonel, Specialist II, Head of the Department of Orthopedic Trauma Surgery at Military Hospital 121.

 Education

 Bảo Ngọc achieved IELTS 7.0 when studying at the High School of Pedagogical Practice (a school of Can Tho University).
-She then achieved IELTS 8.0 when studying and graduated with honors in Business Administration - Marketing at Ho Chi Minh City International University, which is affiliated with the Vietnam National University, Ho Chi Minh City.
+She then achieved IELTS 8.0 when studying and graduated with honors in Business Administration – Marketing at Ho Chi Minh City International University, which is affiliated with the Vietnam National University, Ho Chi Minh City.

 She also received the Asian Scholarships and Educational Exchanges for Development (SEED) scholarship sponsored by the Canadian government, the Venture Leader scholarship by the Quest Venture Singapore investment fund and NUS Enterprise Summer Programme on Entrepreneurship 2023 Scholarship by National University of Singapore, summer course at École de management de Normandie in France. and the title of "5 Good Students".
-She received a scholarship from the University of New South Wales, which is one of the top 8 universities in Australia.
+She received a scholarship from the University of New South Wales.

 She became a research assistant right after finishing her first year and co-authored an economic project that won third prize at the Student Research Conference.
 She is the leader of an economic project team that reached the top 10 of the Innovation and Entrepreneurship Competition organized by the Association of Vietnamese Scientists and Experts (AVSE Global) and sponsored by the State Committee for Overseas Vietnamese (Ministry of Foreign Affairs); At the same time, she is one of 40 female entrepreneurs selected in the program of the US Consulate.

 She is a speaker and consultant for more than 100 programs in and outside Vietnam.
 Bảo Ngọc graduated with a BA (Hons) in Business and Management from the University of the West of England; she is studying for an international master's degree here.
 She is currently studying International Business at Western Sydney University.